They’re basically marketing it as an ultra-lightweight upright since it only weighs 8 pounds.

 It comes with a 5-year manufacturer’s warranty.

 It comes with two tools for cleaning bare floors.
 The main floor attachment has a brush roll that cannot be turned off but it can be set at setting “1” so it does not spin as fast and not damage delicate hard floor surfaces.

 Another tool is the floor genie that doesn’t have a motorized brush but only relies on suction to pick up dirt on hard surfaces.

-Also attached to it is a microfiber cloth similar that of a Dyson Hard that in theory wipes the floor clean but if you clean a large area it could get dirty really quick and you’d have to wash it so it can be nuisance.
+Also attached to it is a microfiber cloth similar to that of a Dyson Hard that in theory wipes the floor clean but if you clean a large area it could get dirty really quick and you’d have to wash it so it can be a nuisance.

 When cleaning carpet floors, you have to set it as setting “2” or the max setting so that the beater bar will be able to dig in and deep clean carpet.
 Based on video and written reviews it does a very good job on area rugs and carpet.